Flexibility - Are we hurting kids?

 Brian J Grasso reviews the type of flexibility training one should perform with young athletes.

-Flexibility remains a mysterious avenue within the sports industry, cluttered with myths, half-truths and opinion.
+Flexibility remains a mysterious avenue within the sports industry, cluttered with myths, half-truths, and opinions.
 Questions purvey in many trainers', coaches', and parents' minds as to the type of flexibility training one should perform, when they should perform it, and for how long.
 Of critical importance to this problem is the young athlete, and how flexibility training should be applied to this demographic.
 This article will not answer every question you may have, but it will shed some light on a few key points.

 Assessment of flexibility

 The scope of confusion regarding flexibility can be seen when considering the assessment tools most used to test one's suppleness.
 The standard 'sit & reach' test is most often incorporated into pre-training assessments as the 'flexibility test'.
 In fairness, many coaches and trainers I have worked with cite the fact that the 'sit & reach' is an indirect assessment of flexibility at best and does not give a truly accurate picture as to the 'global' suppleness an athlete may possess considering that flexibility is joint-specific.
 Also, it does not allow us to assess any dynamic qualities, which is vital because static flexibility is quite different from dynamic flexibility, and dynamic flexibility is critically more important in sport.

 In terms of young athletes, flexibility develops in correspondence with growth.
 In terms of training, type, frequency, and duration also change with age.